Skip to main content

 Septic Tank Capacity — Reg 43 Section 9 (5 CCR 1002-43.9)

-Regulation 43 Section 9 establishes the design criteria for all OWTS components including septic tanks.
-Table 9-1 sets minimum capacity by bedroom count for new residential installations:
+Regulation 43 Section 9 outlines the design rules for all parts of OWTS, including septic tanks.
+Table 9-1 shows the minimum tank size based on the number of bedrooms for new homes.

 BedroomsMinimum Tank Capacity